The Redesign That Broke Things

 <MobileNav />

-</header>On mobile, this <header> was fixed to the bottom — but <MobileNav>
+</header>On mobile this <header> was fixed to the bottom, but <MobileNav>

-renders its own fixed-position elements (the bottom bar, the backdrop,
+renders its own fixed-position elements (the bottom bar, the backdrop, the

-overflow handling creates unpredictable stacking behavior.
+handling gives you unpredictable stacking behavior.

-We split them: <header> should wrap only the desktop nav (hidden md:block),
+So I split them: <header> now wraps only the desktop nav (hidden md:block), and MobileNav renders independently at the top level.

 One More Thing: Layout-Matched Skeletons

-the final layout.
+match the final layout.

-real element it represents: 32x32 for the logo, 68px for "Services,"
+the real element it stands in for: 32x32 for the logo, 68px for "Services,"

 The Takeaway